We’re about to discuss something controversial in the SEO world and explain how you should totally rethink the way you do homepage SEO.

-So, for example, if I was building links to the homepage of SEOJet, 80%-90% of the links should have one of these as the anchor text:
+So, for example, when we’re building backlinks to the homepage of SEOJet, 80%-90% of the links will have one of these as the anchor text:

-I know your having an internal battle right now thinking, “how can I justify spending the time and money it is going to take to get links that are nothing but URL and brand name as the anchor?”
+I know you’re having an internal battle right now thinking, “How can I justify spending the time and money it is going to take to get links that are nothing but URL and brand name as the anchor?”

-What is so great is when you have gained Google’s trust, then you can focus on keywords on other pages in your site and it becomes so much easier to rank on those pages.
+Once you have gained Google’s trust, you can then focus on keywords for other pages of your site, and it becomes so much easier to rank on those pages.

-For every 1 link you build to a sub page in your site, build 1 link to your home page
+For every 1 link you build to a sub page or power page to your site, build 1 link to your home page.

 For example, let’s say you get 1 link each to 3 sub pages in your site, then I would recommend you build about 3 new links to your homepage as well.

-Now please note that I called this a guideline and not a hard fast rule.
-The point is that more links should be going to your homepage than any other page and by a large percentage.
+Keep in mind that this a guideline and not a hard rule.
+The point is to have more links pointing to your homepage than any other page.

 Homepage SEO Content

-We haven’t talked much about the content you should have on the homepage.
-In truth I’m not convinced that homepage content really matters much.
+Now, we haven’t talked much about the content you should have on the homepage.

-If your goal is to build your brand on the home page then you don’t need much content to do that.
+However, if your goal is to build brand on the home page then you don’t need much content to do that.

 SEO Homepage Title

-Like I mentioned before it is fine to target a couple of key phrases on your homepage.
-In fact, I highly recommend you do that in your SEO title.
+Like mentioned before, it is fine to target a couple of key phrases on your homepage.
+In fact, we highly recommend you do that in your SEO title if possible.

-On the homepage SEO title I would stick to just one or two main key phrases.
+For the home page content, stick to one to two (maximum) keyword focuses.
 Save the other keywords for your other pages.

 You can see on SEOJet’s homepage our title starts out with our brand name, then has one keyword and then who the software is for.

-It is written more for click through than for SEO.
+It is written more for click-through-rates rather than SEO.

 Exact Match Domains

-Instead of getting a high percentage of links with my brand name (which would also be an exact match key phrase) I would do the majority of the home page links as ExactMatchDomain.com.
+Instead of getting a high percentage of links with my brand name (which would also be an exact match key phrase) we place the majority of the home page links as ExactMatchDomain.com.

-So for example, if I owned www.seosoftware.com, as I built links to my home page I would make my backlink profile look something like this:
+So for example, if we owned www.seosoftware.com, as we built links to our home page we would make our backlink profile look something like this:

 Let SEOJet help you naturally build trust with Google.
 Our home page link maps will guide your backlinking efforts so that every link you build will have real purpose and will move you toward a #1 ranked backlink profile.